-Rail transportation is ideal when carrying loads between fixed locations on a regular basis.
-Loads can include anything from people to raw materials and products.
-Metal tracks offer low-friction movement, high-capacity loading and exceptional durability.
-They are also self-guiding, meaning they don't need to be steered by a driver.
+A flange refers to the projecting edge or rim on the circumference of a steel wheel that is designed to keep the wheel on a rail.
+Rail transportation with flanged wheels is ideal when carrying loads between fixed locations on a regular basis.
+Loads can include people, raw materials, or products.
+Metal tracks offer low-friction movement, high-capacity loading, and exceptional durability.
+They are also self-guiding, and do not need to be steered by a driver.

-Rail installations rely on a different type of precision and design than the wheels on your car or shopping cart.
+Flanged wheel rail installations rely on a different type of precision and design than the wheels on a car or shopping cart.
 Rubber or plastic tires are made from softer materials to create traction with flat surfaces.
-Metal wheels used with rail, however, use precise geometry and engineering to keep them on track.
+Contrastingly, metal wheels used on tracks use precise geometry and engineering to keep them on course.

-One might think the flange, that additional rim or lip that protrudes beyond the tread of the wheel, is what keeps a vehicle on track.
-But it isn't the case for most conventional rail applications.
+One might think the flange—the additional rim or lip that protrudes beyond the tread of the wheel—is what keeps a vehicle on track.
+However, this isn't the case for most conventional rail applications.

-What keeps a vehicle with flanged wheels on track?
-Wheels are manufactured with a tapered tread—making them slightly cone-shaped—and installed on a fixed axle.
-Because they are fixed, each wheel rotates at the same rate.
-Because they are cone-shaped, however, one wheel can spin with a faster tread speed than the other.
-When going around a bend, for example, the inside rail is shorter than the outside.
-To keep both wheels spinning at the same rate (and to keep the train on its tracks), the wheelset shifts to one side—so the wider portion of the wheel tread travels the greater outside distance and the smaller portion of the opposite wheel travels the shorter inside distance.
+Wheels are manufactured with a tapered tread—making them slightly cone-shaped—and installed on a fixed axle causing each wheel to rotate at the same rate.
+Their cone shape allows one wheel to spin with a faster tread speed than the other.
+This is important when going around a bend, where the inside rail is shorter than the outside.
+To keep both wheels spinning at the same rate—and to keep the train on its tracks—the wheelset shifts to one side.
+The wider portion of the wheel tread travels the greater outside distance, and the smaller portion of the opposite wheel travels the shorter inside distance.